1 Day Honolulu Touring

 Table of Contents

-Absolutely.
-The hike takes under two hours and rewards you with sweeping views of Waikiki.
-Go early to avoid the heat and crowds, and reward yourself with malasadas afterward, just like the locals do.
+The hike takes under two hours and rewards you with sweeping views of the island.
+Itʻs just a few minutes from Waikiki.

 Malasadas from Leonard’s Bakery, shrimp plates from the North Shore, poke bowls, and shave ice are island classics.
 You’ll also find Japanese ramen, Hawaiian plate lunches, tropical fruit stands and so many other great options along the way.